 Submerging your body in a lukewarm bath might help you bring down your body temperature.

 You can also use a lukewarm compress to help cool your body from the outside inward if a bath is not convenient.
-Although it may be tempting to use a cold compress, the sudden temperature shift can cause chills.
-A lukewarm compress provides a more gradual, comfortable temperature change.
+While it may be tempting to use a cold compress, the sudden temperature shift can cause chills, so opt for lukewarm instead.

 Making a lukewarm compress